 There is a built in Samba/SMB client in the Files app, but it doesn't really seem to work very well.
 Instead the most useful ChromeOS app to allow mounting Samba shares even though it doesn't have high ratings is "File System for Windows".
 It is open source and works far better than the built in version. https://chrome.google.com/webstore/detail/file-system-for-windows/mfhnnfciefdpolbelmfkpmhhmlkehbdf/related?hl=en

 Once you have installed the app you can launch it from that page, and if you want to access it again in the future, in the Files app if you go to the 3 dot menu at the top right and "Add new service" you then select "File System for Windows" from the list and it will give you the dialog to fill out with the server name and some other details, but only the server name/IP and share name are required.
 You can click the gear icon to enable saving the password for a share indefinitely, and you can click the "Keep" button to save the share to easily mount again in the future.

-Most Android devices have file manager which you can use to access the contents of your external storage device.
+Most Android devices have file manager tool which maybe can be used to access the files on Network Devices using SMB.
 Or you can search file explorer app which support SMB on Google Play.

 Here I'm going to use Solid Explorer File Manager as an example:

 Plus sign button on the right bottom of page, then choose